DEFRA/btms-connectivity-tester/README.md

 nvm use
 ```

+## Redis

+Redis is an in-memory key-value store.
+Every instance of a service has access to the same Redis key-value store similar to how services might have a database (or MongoDB).
+All frontend services are given access to a namespaced prefixed that matches the service name. e.g. `my-service` will have access to everything in Redis that is prefixed with `my-service`.

+Redis has been **disabled** in newly created services by setting the `redis.enabled` property to `false`.
+The CDP platform team have to inject Redis configuration into your service first.
+Your service will death-loop if Redis is enabled without speaking to us first.

+> [!IMPORTANT]
+> If enabling Redis, contact the CDP Platform Team first.
+Deploying your service with Redis enabled, before we've injected Redis configuration will cause your service to death-loop.

 ## Server-side Caching

 We use Catbox for server-side caching.
-By default the service will use CatboxRedis when deployed and CatboxMemory for
-local development.
-You can override the default behaviour by setting the `SESSION_CACHE_ENGINE` environment variable to either `redis` or
-`memory`.

-Please note: CatboxMemory (`memory`) is _not_ suitable for production use!
-The cache will not be shared between each
-instance of the service and it will not persist between restarts.

-## Redis

-Redis is an in-memory key-value store.
-Every instance of a service has access to the same Redis key-value store similar
-to how services might have a database (or MongoDB).
-All frontend services are given access to a namespaced prefixed that
-matches the service name. e.g. `my-service` will have access to everything in Redis that is prefixed with `my-service`.

-If your service does not require a session cache to be shared between instances or if you don't require Redis, you can
-disable setting `SESSION_CACHE_ENGINE=false` or changing the default value in `~/src/config/index.js`.
+Specifically CatboxRedis, the Redis adapter for CatBox.
+It is important that in memory caching isn't used for server-side caching as this will cause issues when there is more than one instance of your service running.
+Server-side caching has been **disabled** in newly created services by setting the `redis.enabled` property to `false`.
+Please see [Redis](#redis) for more information.

+> [!IMPORTANT]
+> If you want to enable server-side caching using Catbox, contact the CDP Platform Team first.
+Deploying your service with Redis enabled, before we've injected Redis configuration will cause your service to death-loop.

 ## Local Development